United States Air Force Academy

 Key Spouse Program

-The U. S. Air & Space Force Key Spouse Program is an official Unit Family Readiness Program.
+The Air Force and Space Force Key Spouse Program is an official Unit Family Readiness Program.

 The program’s structure is designed so the Unit Commander, Key Spouse, and First Sergeant collaborate to advocate for the needs of our military families.
 Of particular focus, are those families that are separated due to deployments, temporary duty assignments, and permanent change of station moves.